 ARC Australian Research Council

 ARC Act Australian Research Council Act 2001

 CEO Chief Executive Officer

 CGRGs Commonwealth Grants Rules and Guidelines

 CI Chief Investigator

 FTE Full Time Equivalent

 FOI Freedom of Information

 GST Goods and Services Tax

 HDR Higher Degree by Research

 HECS Higher Education Contribution Scheme

 HELP Higher Education Loan Program

 KPI Key Performance Indicator

 NCGP National Competitive Grants Program

 LASP Learned Academies Special Projects

 LIEF Linkage Infrastructure, Equipment and Facilities

 ORCID ID Open Researcher and Contributor Identifier

 PI Partner Investigator

-PhD Doctor of Philosophy

 RMS Research Management System

 ROPE Research Opportunity and Performance Evidence

 SAC Selection Advisory Committee

 15.1.
-For the purposes of the Linkage Program: Linkage Projects grant guidelines, terms have the meanings defined below.
+For the purposes of the Special Research Initiative for Australian Society, History and Culture grant guidelines, terms have the meanings defined below.

-Strait Islander person active project a person of Australian Aboriginal and Torres Strait Islander descent who identifies as an Australian Aboriginal and Torres Strait Islander person and is accepted as an Australian Aboriginal and Torres Strait Islander person by the community in which they live or have lived. a project that is receiving funding according to the terms of an existing Funding Agreement or grant agreement, or has any carryover funds approved by the ARC, or an approved variation to the project end date.
-Funding Agreement or grant agreement, or has any carryover funds approved by the ARC, or an approved variation to the project end date. the date on which active project eligibility will be considered for project and application limits per named participant.
-Organisation an Eligible Organisation which submits an application for a grant and which will be responsible for the administration of the grant if the application is approved for funding. applicant the Administering Organisation. a request for funding submitted through RMS by an Administering Organisation seeking grant funding under an ARC grant program.
-It includes the specifics of a proposed grant activity as well as the administrative information required to determine the eligibility of the application. the Australian and international assessors that assess applications submitted to the ARC that are within their areas of expertise.
-Experts the body of experts of international standing appointed to assist the ARC to identify research excellence, moderate external assessments and recommend applications for funding.
+Term Definition Aboriginal and Torres Strait Islander person a person of Australian Aboriginal and Torres Strait Islander descent who identifies as an Australian Aboriginal and Torres Strait Islander person and is accepted as an Australian Aboriginal and Torres Strait Islander person by the community in which they live or have lived. active project a project that is receiving funding according to the terms of an existing Funding Agreement or grant agreement, or has any carryover funds approved by the ARC, or an approved variation to the project end date. active project assessment date the date on which active project eligibility will be considered for project and application limits per named participant.
+Administering Organisation an Eligible Organisation which submits an application for a grant and which will be responsible for the administration of the grant if the application is approved for funding. applicant the Administering Organisation. application a request for funding submitted through RMS by an Administering Organisation seeking grant funding under an ARC grant program.
+It includes the specifics of a proposed grant activity as well as the administrative information required to determine the eligibility of the application.
+ARC assessor community the Australian and international assessors that assess applications submitted to the ARC that are within their areas of expertise.
+ARC College of Experts the body of experts of international standing appointed to assist the ARC to identify research excellence, moderate external assessments and recommend applications for funding.
 Its members are specialist and generalist experts in their knowledge fields drawn from the Australian research community.
 The ARC website provides information on who is a member of the College of Experts.
-ARC website the website accessed using www.arc.gov.au . the specified principles or standards, against which applications will be considered.
-These criteria are also used to assess the merits of applications and, in the case of a competitive grant opportunity, to determine application rankings. fees that an organisation charges for an individual to use infrastructure which would normally be provided by the organisation for their employees.
+ARC website the website accessed using www.arc.gov.au . assessment criteria the specified principles or standards, against which applications will be considered.
+These criteria are also used to assess the merits of applications and, in the case of a competitive grant opportunity, to determine application rankings. bench fees fees that an organisation charges for an individual to use infrastructure which would normally be provided by the organisation for their employees.
 This infrastructure may vary and could include, for example, an office or laboratory space with appropriate equipment, or access to non-specialised equipment owned by the organisation. candidate a person nominated in an application for a Linkage Program grant.